Patients Active in Research (PAIR) – Projects

 The evidence that PPI in research makes research “better” is complex to obtain, and limited.
 We are keen to address this and so embed our activities in what is shown to work.
 We have appointed a postdoctoral research fellow in PPI, Joanna Crocker, supervised within the University’s Department of Primary Care Health Sciences and her work is guided by a steering group of internal and external experts.

 We also commissioned an impact assessment project using PiiAF – the Public Involvement Impact Assessment Framework.
 The purpose was both to carry out the first ever “pilot” of PiiAf as a PPI impact assessment tool, and to use it in a JLA PSP to identify where the steering group felt the impact of PPI could most usefully be explored.
 Their top priority was to look in depth at the impact of different types of survey participant (patient/carer/clinician and subgroups of these) on suggested treatment priorities.
 This is an important finding as pursuing it may shed light on how much “weight” is given to different contributors and what happens to their ideas as they pass through the JLA process.
 We are working with NETSCC to see how best to take this work forward.

 You can read the full report here: Measuring PPI impact

 A website for patient involvement in research, developed with and for patients

-We have set up, with and for patients, a website for those who might want to play a part in research.
+We have set up, with and for patients, the Patients Active in Research website for those who might want to play a part in research.
 This is in close collaboration with the Academic Health Science Network, as the site, like this network, covers the whole of the Thames Valley.
 The site acts as a “one stop shop” for patients to find opportunities for research involvement as well as links to trials and studies seeking patients.
 A key first step was a survey of AHSN partners to see who was doing what PPI in research, to help us ensure that the information on the site would be as comprehensive as possible.